African time: Popular culture

 The contrast between African time and Western time is illustrated in the award-winning short film Binta and the Great Idea.
-The protagonist of the film, a fisherman in a small village in Senegal, can't understand the new ideas brought back from Europe by his friend; these are symbolized by a Swiss wristwatch, which rings at various times to the delight of the friend, but for no apparent reason.
-The fisherman is shown making his way through the various ranks of officials with his idea, which in the end is a sharp criticism of Western culture's obsession with efficiency and progress.
+The protagonist of the film, a fisherman in a small village in Senegal, struggles to understand the new concepts brought back from Europe by his friend; these are symbolized by a Swiss wristwatch, which rings at various times to the delight of the friend, but for no apparent reason.
+The fisherman is shown making his way through the various ranks of officials with his idea, which in turn criticizes Western culture's obsession with efficiency and progress.